ConductorOne/baton-sentry/docs/docs-info.md

 - Teams (grant/revoke team membership)
 - Projects (grant/revoke team assignment to projects)

+## Optional configuration

+- **Organization IDs** (`--org-ids` / `BATON_ORG_IDS`): A comma-separated list of Sentry organization IDs or slugs to sync.
+When set, only the specified organizations (and their users, teams, and projects) are synced.
+Leave unset to sync all organizations.
+This is useful when a Sentry account belongs to multiple organizations and you want to avoid duplicate user records caused by users having different internal IDs per org.

 ## Connector credentials

 1. What credentials or information are needed to set up the connector?
 (For example, API key, client ID and secret, domain, etc.)